oliverwiegers/vim_config/README.md

 Nothing to fancy just my vim config.

-Once I was trying to solve as nany problems without plugins and came up with solutions replacing plugins like [Nerdcommenter](https://github.com/scrooloose/nerdcommenter).
+Once I was trying to solve as many problems without plugins and came up with solutions replacing plugins like [Nerdcommenter](https://github.com/scrooloose/nerdcommenter).
 But at some point I noticed I was reinventing the wheel.
 It was a great journey and I learned alot